 University of California, Los Angeles

-Jonathan Kao is an Associate Professor of Electrical and Computer Engineering at UCLA, where he directs the Neural Engineering and Computation Lab.
+Jonathan Kao is an Associate Professor of Electrical Engineering and Computer Science at UCLA, where he directs the Neural Engineering and Computation Lab.
 He received his BS, MS, and PhD in Electrical Engineering from Stanford University.
 His research is at the intersection of AI, neuroscience, and engineering.
 Jonathan's lab uses AI to understand how populations of neurons in the brain work as a circuit to produce behaviors including motor control, decision-making, and social interaction.
 His lab also builds brain-machine interfaces to help people with paralysis move and communicate with the world.
 He is the recipient of the NIH Director's New Innovator Award, NSF CAREER Award, Brain & Behavior Research Foundation Young Investigator Grant, and Hellman Fellowship.
 Jonathan teaches courses in AI, deep learning, computational neuroscience, and brain-machine interfaces, and is the recipient of the Northrop Grumman Excellence in Teaching Award.

 Pepperdine University